Oral defense of master’s theses

 The purpose of the defense, alongside the discussion among interested parties, is also to check that the thesis has indeed been written by the student.
 Therefore, the examiners have to ensure that the discussion does not get stalled in a corner of the research, but covers substantial parts of it.
 In a group oral defense, the examiners have to make sure that a basis for giving individual grades is established and this will normally imply that all students are heard more or less equally.

 The defense is also the student’s opportunity to correct possible substantial errors or omissions in the written work.
 Since the current grading scale focuses exactly on the number/seriousness of errors and omissions in the student performance, normally most of the time and discussion in the oral defense will circle around this issue.

 The assessment must be based on the criteria, which appear in the learning objectives and examination requirements in the program regulations.
 It is not allowed to include other criteria.
 Be aware that the criteria can vary across the different programs and that criteria might change over time.
 Therefore, it is important that you read the current criteria in each student’s learning objectives.
-The assessment includes the written work, including summery and bibliography (but excluding appendices), and writing- and expression skills.
+The assessment includes the written work, including summary and bibliography (but excluding appendices), and writing- and expression skills.
 However, the academic content, as well as the oral defense, carries the biggest weight.
-See note on overall assessment.
+See note on the overall assessment.

 Assessment is conducted according to the 7-point grading scale.

 Assessment of group theses

 Each student must be given an individual grade, even though they have written and defended the thesis together.
 The students shall therefore be given different grades if the academic assessment dictates it.